librasteve/raku-Physics-Error/README.md

 my \Ep = $ℎ * ν;
 is ~Ep.norm, '79.46aJ',						    '~Ep.norm';
 ```

-In wikipedia, the general topic is https://en.wikipedia.org/wiki/Propagation_of_uncertainty
-- this gets fairly heavy fairly quickly --- real world physical errors can be non-linear and accelerate rapidly
-- this module is definitively LINEAR ONLY ;-) ... do not use in mission critical applications without knowing what you are doing

 Physics::Error supports the three use cases for making Measure objects with value, units & error as outlined in the Physics::Measure [README.md](https://github.com/p6steve/raku-Physics-Measure/edit/master/README.md).
 The formats are dissected below: